Academic Policies & Information

-Sanctions recommended for academic dishonesty are an “F” on the assignment and/or an “F” in the course.
-Violations are reported to the Dean of Students Office.
-The Dean of Students Office may work with the Academic Honesty Committee to revise sanctions when appropriate.
+Violations of academic honesty are reported to the Dean of Students Office.
+Sanctions recommended for academic dishonesty can include an “F” on the assignment and/or an “F” in the course.
+The Dean of Students Office will determine other sanctions when appropriate.

 United States Copyright Law

 Copyright is a form of protection provided by the laws of the United States (Title 17 U.S. Code to the creators of “original works of authorship.”)
 This includes literary, dramatic, musical, graphic, sculptural, audiovisual, and software creations.
 Therefore, the unauthorized copying of copyrighted materials is in violation of U.S. copyright law and is not permitted at Edgewood College.

 Edgewood College reserves the right to withdraw any student from classes at any time during the semester or term for reasons such as (but not limited to):

 - Disruptive behavior in the classroom that interferes with the learning of other students.

 - Lack of course prerequisite(s).

 - Lack of instructor or departmental approval for a course.